Latent State Inference in a Spatiotemporal Generative Model: Experiments and Results

-Numerous experiments were conducted on weatherBench, focusing on the prediction of the previously mentioned Z500 (geopotential) and T850 (temperature) variables.
-All models (DISTANA and DISTANA + AT only) were trained for $2\,000$ epochs on weather data from 1979, using a learning rate of \SI{e-4}{}, validated on 2016, and tested on 2017.
+We use weatherBench (a) to explore DISTANA's abilities to approximate real-world phenomena by comparing it to \cite{rasp2020weatherbench}'s iterative CNN approach and (b) to investigate how to apply gradient-based inference techniques in order to infer local static context (e.g. the land-sea mask) that affect Z500 and T850.
+The experiments we conducted on weatherBench focused on the prediction of the Z500 (geopotential) and T850 (temperature) variables.
+DISTANA and DISTANA + AT were trained for $2\,000$ epochs on weather data from 1979, using a learning rate of \SI{e-4}{}, validated on 2016, and tested on 2017.
 Each year was partitioned into sequences of 96 hourly steps, yielding 91 sequences per year.
-Increasing the set sizes or changing the training, validation, or testing years did not seem to alter the results or model performances, which is in accordance with observations from other GNN research, where these models are observed to hardly ever overfit \cite{karlbauer2019distributed}.

-DISTANA's preprocessing and LSTM layers were designed to have 50 neurons and cells, respectively.
-Furthermore, the implementation of DISTANA changed to support a varying lateral communication vector size, which then was increased from one to five neurons, to enable neighboring PKs to exchange information of higher complexity, yielding $\sim25\,000$ parameters, slightly varying with the number of input variables.
+Increasing the set sizes or changing the training, validation, or testing years did not seem to alter the results or model performances.
+DISTANA's preprocessing and LSTM layers were set to 50 neurons and cells, respectively.
+Furthermore, the implementation of DISTANA was enhanced to support a varying lateral communication vector size, which then was increased from one to five neurons, to enable neighboring PKs to exchange information of higher complexity, yielding $\sim25\,000$ parameters, slightly varying with the number of input variables.
+Moreover, the lateral connection scheme of DISTANA was specified such that information exiting the horizontal boundaries would enter at the other end of the field to match weatherBench's horizontally connected spherical data composition.